gunderbolt/maverage/readme.md

 ## License

 This project uses the MIT License.
-Refer to [LICENSE.txt](LICENSE.txt) for details.
+Refer to the project's LICENSE.txt for details.